MarieLatt/Project_predict_loan/README.md

     <img src=images/conf_mat.png>
 </p>

-As a coomparison with the article, here are a few metrics calculated for both models:
+As a comparison with the article, here are a few metrics calculated for both models:

 | Metric    |  Article   |  My model  |
 | --- | --- |  --- |